-6.3 Which Consumers Improve Their Performance?
+6.3 Which Consumers Improve Their Credit Performance?

-The increases in average Risk Score - and, consequently, the share of consumers who are prime credit risks - several years following identity theft that we documented in the previous section have potentially far-reaching economic consequences, as they may allow borrowers to obtain more credit and at better terms.
-For example, on average, the annual percentage rate (APR) on a 30-year, fixed-rate mortgage decreases from 4.7 percent to 3.7 percent when a borrower moves from the 620-639 FICO score range to the 660-679 range.
-Bracha and Meier (2015) show that moving from the 620-679 score range to the 680-739 range can decrease credit card interest rates by 3.5 percentage points (from 19.1 percent to 15.5 percent, on average).
+Our previous results that show large increases in both the average Risk Score and in the share of consumers with prime Risk Scores in the years following severe identity theft have potentially farreaching economic consequences, as they may allow borrowers to obtain more credit and at better terms.
+For example, on average, the annual percentage rate (APR) on a 30-year, fixed-rate mortgage decreases from 4.291 percent to 3.315 percent when a borrower moves from the 620-639 FICO score range to the 660-679 range.16 Bracha and Meier (2015) show that moving from the 620-679 score range to the 680-739 range can decrease credit card interest rates by 3.5 percentage points (from 19.1 percent to 15.5 percent, on average).
 Thus, positive changes in the Risk Score may allow borrowers to save on financing expenses and have more access to credit to smooth negative income or expense shocks.

-While any increase in credit scores may improve credit access and terms of credit, crossing into a higher score "bucket" is especially beneficial.
-While there are several thresholds in scores affecting creditworthiness, the most significant is the subprime-prime distinction as documented extensively in the previous literature.
-We, therefore, focus on the group of consumers who crossed this threshold after identity theft.
-We define consumers as transitioning from the subprime to prime status if their Risk Scores are less than or equal to 660 in any of the four quarters before identity theft and are more than 660 at the time of alert filing or any of the four quarters after filing (we use data on Scores in a few quarters before Q1:2008 and after Q3:2013 to assign consumers into the subprime-to-prime transition group).
+While any increase in credit scores may improve credit access and terms of credit, crossing into a higher score category is especially beneficial.
+While there are several thresholds in scores affecting creditworthiness, the most significant is the subprime-prime distinction, as documented extensively in the previous literature.
+To understand whether changes in consumer credit outcomes are more pronounced for consumers that cross into a higher score category, we apply our econometric strategy from Figure 3 to the subsample of extended alert filers who crossed the prime Risk Score threshold after severe identity theft.
+We define consumers as transitioning from the subprime to prime status if their Risk Scores are less than or equal to 660 in any of the four quarters before extended alert filing and are more than 660 at the time of alert filing or any of the four quarters after filing.

-To provide additional support for this distinction and motivation to study this group of consumers, we document changes in credit performance of the subprime-to-prime transition group in Figure 4.
+The changes in credit performance of the subprime-to-prime transition subgroup of our extended alert filer sample are presented in Figure 4.
 Comparing results in Figure 4 (subprime-to-prime transition group) to the results in Figures 2 and 3 (all borrowers), we can conclude that the subprime-to-prime transition group experiences improvements in credit performance that are three to five times the magnitude for all consumers.
-For example, the long-term increase in Risk Scores after identity theft was 10 points for all consumers.
-For the subprime-to-prime consumers, it is nearly 50 points in the year after fraud and slowly declining to a relatively steady level of about 30 extra points compared to the pre-theft levels.
-In general, the subprime-to-prime transition group experiences considerably larger improvements in credit performance, although the magnitude of the increase is more likely to diminish over time.
-Whereas, for all consumers the improvements in performance are considerably lower but somewhat more persistent over time.
+For example, the long-term increase in Risk Scores after severe identity theft was 10 points for all consumers.
+For the subprime-to-prime consumers, it is nearly 50 points in the year after severe identity theft and slowly declining to a relatively steady level of about 30 extra points compared with prefraud levels.
+In general, the subprime-to-prime transition group experiences is more likely to diminish over time.
+However, for all consumers, the improvements in performance are considerably lower but somewhat more persistent over time.